Airyzz/t7-amethyst/README.md

-# What is T7x ☄️
+# What is T7 Amethyst 🔮

-T7x is a game modification for Call of Duty: Black Ops 3.
+T7 Amethyst is a game modification for Call of Duty: Black Ops 3.
-The Steam version of Black Ops 3 is required to be owned and installed for T7x to work.
+The Steam version of Black Ops 3 is required to be owned and installed for T7a to work.
 You can get it from <a href="https://store.steampowered.com/app/311210/Call_of_Duty_Black_Ops_III/">here</a>.

+## Why Another BOIII Clone?

+I just wanted to make a client which suits my own needs, and felt it would be worth sharing somewhere.
+This is not intended to be a large project, nor will it be frequently updated / maintained.

+### Differences between Amethyst and T7x / Ezz Boiii

+- Working Theater Mode
+- Fixed `fast_restart` command

 ## Writeups & Articles